 The terms of the August Offer

-- A representative Indian body would be framed after the war to frame a constitution for India.
+A representative Indian body would be formed after the war to frame a constitution for India.
 Dominion status was the objective for India.

 The Viceroy also stated that there would be no revision of the Government of India Act.
 He also said that before any real constitutional reform could be done, the differences between the INC and the Muslim League would have to be resolved.

 The INC rejected this offer at its meeting at Wardha in August 1940.
 It demanded complete freedom from colonial rule.
 Jawaharlal Nehru remarked that the dominion status concept was as dead as a doornail.

 The League also rejected the offer saying that nothing short of partitioning the country would be acceptable to them.